exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [CS-4846] - Job starts before loading some nodetypes
     * [CS-4847] - [MAIL] Print message : only the first page is printed
     * [CS-4852] - [Mail] need to enter password when user get mail for the account without check on "save password"
+    * [CS-4853] - Mail service is unstably:Can not get mail and stop server.
     * [CS-4854] - "Refresh News" on RSS portlet is not translated in French
     * [CS-4858] - [CS-calendar] the deleted user still display on the share list of the shared calendar
     * [CS-4866] - [CS-mail] Don't show search icon when search user on To field on Chromium
+    * [CS-4867] - [CS-mail] can not send mail when check return receipt
     * [CS-4869] - Offline messages are marked with current date
     * [CS-4870] - Untraslated labels in sharing calendar
     * [CS-4872] - Untranslated label in the search of agenda